-During the game, each player has the right to occupy any position (cylinder) on the playing court not already occupied by an opponent.
+During the game, each player has the right to occupy any position (cylinder) on the court not already occupied by an opponent.

-This principle protects the space on the floor which he occupies and the space above him when he jumps vertically within that space.
+This principle protects the space on the court which he/she occupies and the space above him/her when he/she jumps vertically within that space.

-As soon as the player leaves his vertical position (cylinder) and body contact occurs with an opponent who had already established his own vertical position (cylinder), the player who left his vertical position (cylinder) is responsible for the contact.
+When the player leaves his/her vertical position (cylinder) and body contact occurs with an opponent who had already established his/her own vertical position (cylinder), the player who left his/her vertical position (cylinder) is responsible for the contact.

-The defensive player must not be penalised for leaving the floor vertically (within his cylinder) or having his hands and arms extended above him within his own cylinder.
+The defensive player must not be penalised for leaving the court vertically (within his/her cylinder) or having his/her hands and arms extended above him/her within his/her own cylinder.

-The offensive player, whether on the floor or airborne, shall not cause contact with the defensive player in a legal guarding position by:
+The offensive player, whether on the court or airborne, shall not cause contact with the defensive player in a legal guarding position by:

-- Using his arms to create more space for himself (pushing off). - Spreading his legs or arms to cause contact during or immediately after a shot for a field goal.
+- Using his/her arms to create more space for himself (pushing off). - Spreading his/her legs or arms during or immediately after a shot for a goal.